Prye/Artificial-Intelligence/README.md

 2. Checker
 Player.java has a heuristic function and an α-β function for checker games.

-3. Planning project: GA in Orienteering Problem(OP) Refer to: Joanna Karbowska-Chilinska, Jolanta Koszelew, Krzysztof Ostrowski, and Pawel Zabielski.
+3. Planning project: GA in Orienteering Problem (OP) Refer to Joanna Karbowska-Chilinska, Jolanta Koszelew, Krzysztof Ostrowski, and Pawel Zabielski.
 Genetic algorithm solving orienteering problem in large networks